Photoelectric effect: How to understand the revolutionary experiment just like Einstein did

 The accelerating voltage \(U_{\text B}\) would accelerate an ejected electron to the opposite electrode.
 The stopping voltage \(U_{\text G}\) would decelerate an ejected electron.

-Capacitor with set stopping voltage for photoelectric effect
+Capacitor with set accelerating voltage for photoelectric effect

 Applied stopping voltage slows down electrons so that they have difficulty reaching the opposite electrode.